viviparous/plonky/README.md

 # plonky
-A Perl program to generate a conky rc file.
+A Perl program to generate a conky rc file for a fast admin/dev configuration.

 What is conky?
 See: https://github.com/brndnmtthws/conky